JohnRiv/school-worksheet-generator/docs/spec.md

 *   **Problem Distribution (Multiple Concepts):** If multiple concepts are identified, Gemini is instructed to distribute the total requested `NUMBER` of problems across them as it deems appropriate, without explicit numerical instruction per concept from the application.
 *   **Gemini Prompt Construction:**
     ```
-    "The following JSON contains information about a school worksheet, including identified concepts, question formats, and example questions.
+    "The following JSON contains information about a school worksheet, including identified concepts, question formats, example questions, and possibly overall worksheet directions.
     Create a new set of ${NUMBER} practice problems that can test these same concepts, using similar question formats and styles to the example questions (but not the exact same content as those questions).
+    If 'worksheet_directions' are provided in the JSON, ensure the generated problems align with these directions.
     The output should be a JSON response structured as follows:
     ```json
     {